-On this week’s news round-up, we bring you some of your most read stories on Eye on the Arctic this week:
+On this week’s news round-up, we bring you some of the top headlines from Eye on the Arctic this week:

 Write to Eilís Quinn at eilis.quinn(at)cbc.ca